Gardasil and Cervarix - A Success Story

-The NIH Office of Technology Transfer (OTT) oversaw the patenting of the VLPs invented by Drs.
+The NIH Office of Technology Transfer (OTT) oversaw the patenting of the virus like particles (VLPs) invented by Drs.
 Lowy and Schiller.
 OTT then sought a suitable company with the necessary resources to license the patent estates toward the ends of formulating the vaccine and to conduct clinical trials.
 The technology was licensed to Merck, the maker of Gardasil®.

 Results of Collaboration